 MPs attach to the sperm surface but are not internalized

-Only the bigger beads (B0.3 and B1.1) were analysed for attachment, due to a limitation of the microscope, from which smaller beads could not be seen.
-We observed that B0.3 incubated sperm had a higher number of beads attached to the surface than B1.1 (for example at 30 min: 10.0±9.9% vs 3.0±2.9%, respectively; p < 0.001) and there was no effect of time on beads attachment (p = 0.3).
-Nevertheless, we did not observe beads being internalized by the sperm cells (Fig. 3A).
+Due to the physical limitations of the microscope, only the larger 0.3 and 1.1 μm polystyrene beads were analysed for attachment.
+We observed that sperm incubated in the presence of 0.3 μm polystyrene beads had a higher number of beads attached to the surface than those incubated with the 1.1 μm beads (p < 0.001; Fig. 3A).
+We also found that the percentage of sperm with attached MP beads did not change over time (p = 0.3).
+From our microscopy analyses, we found no evidence of polystyrene beads being internalized by the sperm cells.